-Eric C. Kim’s practice includes representing employers in a wide array of employment disputes, including wage and hour, trade secret protection, disability accommodations, and discrimination, retaliation, and harassment litigation.
+Eric C. Kim’s practice includes representing employers in a wide array of employment disputes, including wage and hour, trade secret protection, disability accommodations, whistleblower, and discrimination, retaliation, and harassment litigation.
 He defends employers in complex class and collective action litigation and single-plaintiff cases before United States federal and state courts, administrative agencies, and in arbitrations.

 Eric has a strong commitment to pro bono work.
 He provides pro bono counseling and training on various employment law matters for non-profit organizations without in-house legal counsel.